r10o/chip8/README.md

 Chip8 is a simple CHIP-8 emulator written in C.

 This is currently a work in progress.
-Do not expect anything to work at the moment.
+Do not expect anything to work correctly at the moment.

 ## Installation & Requirements